 Breeders should pay attention to protecting the genetic diversity of breeds that have very high frequencies of an inherited disease.
 In the case of CEA/CH, the genetic test can be viewed as an adjunct to traditional strategies for avoiding severe cases of CEA.
 Over the last 30 years, many animals have been examined and those with only mild CEA (no colobomas or detachments) have been selected for breeding.
 The result is the percentage of collies affected with choroidal hypoplasia remains high, but the severe grades of the disease (colobomas and retinal detachments) have decreased due to this conscientious breeding.

 CERF Registration -- Canine Eye Registration Foundation -- registers "Normal-eyed" dogs.
 By their standards, If you just want a pet, a grade 1 or 2 CEA (and even a grade 3) are just fine.
 They say Grade 3 and over should never be bred.
 Grades 1 and 2 are still bred and shown, but reputable breeders are making an effort to not breed any affected dog.
-Right now it is difficult to do with the high rate of affected and carrier dogs. **I would also like to note that we have overcome affected eyes with our own conscientious breeding program.
+Right now it is difficult to do with the high rate of affected and carrier dogs.
 All of our pups will be normal eyed.

 Progressive Retinal Atrophy or PRA will result in blindness. rcd2 Background of Disease: “Collie PRA”, or rod-cone dysplasia type 2 (rcd2), is a form of retinal degeneration.
 In this disease, an abnormal development (dysplasia) of the rods and cones (the light sensitive cells in the eye) leads to an early onset of night blindness that is typically apparent by the time pups are 6 weeks of age.
 In most cases, the rcd2-Affected dog is completely blind by the time it is 1 year old.
 Since PRA in Collies is a simple recessive, it has been easier to control than CEA.